acesillinois/cpsc-ese-practicum/student_projects/gunhol2/README.md

 live or dead, and an open source object detection model will be retrained on these images to detect and classify each grain.

-4. The model will be validated for a
+4. The model will be validated for accuracy
   </list>
 </p>